RGVylar/steam-priority-picker/README.md

 npm run dev
 ```

-Visit http://localhost:5173 to see your 1000+ games!
+Visit http://localhost:5173 to see your 1080+ games!

-**Features:**
+**MVP Features Currently Available:**
-- ✅ Browse all cached games
+- ✅ Browse all 1080+ cached games with Steam header images
-- ✅ Filter by playtime duration
+- ✅ Filter by playtime duration (4 ranges)
-- ✅ Filter by Steam score
+- ✅ Filter by Steam score (3 ranges)
+- ✅ Filter by number of reviews (slider)
+- ✅ Mark games as played/unplayed (with counter)
+- ✅ View only played or unplayed games
-- ✅ Real-time search
+- ✅ Real-time search by game name
-- ✅ Sort by multiple criteria
+- ✅ Sort by playtime or score
+- ✅ Dark mode with system preference auto-detection
+- ✅ Collapsible filter sections
+- ✅ All settings persist in localStorage
-- ✅ Direct links to Steam and HowLongToBeat
+- ✅ Infinite scroll loading

 ### 2. Backend Development